yogi-tud/space_gpu/paper.md

 artificial intelligence.
 The task of this operation is to produce a smaller output array by writing selected elements of an input array contiguously back to a new output array.
 The selected elements are usually defined by means of a bit mask.
 With the always increasing amount of data elements to be processed in the different application areas, better performance becomes a key factor for this operation.
 Thus, exploiting the parallel capabilities of GPUs to speed up the compacting operation is of great interest.
 We introduce smart partitioning for GPU compaction (`SPACE` ) as a set of different optimization approaches for GPUs.
-An detailed guide of setting up and using the software is found in the file overview.pdf. paper.pdf contains the published Euro-par 2022 paper, in which `SPACE`  is described in great detail.
+A detailed guide about setting up and using the software is found in the file overview.pdf. paper.pdf contains the published Euro-par 2022 paper, in which `SPACE`  is described in great detail.

 # Statement of need